rm-hull/yalix/README.md

-  There are some primitive types (such as Atoms, Closures, Forward references, Python InterOp, etc) which evaluate into simple terms, and some language features like Symbols, Quotes, Lambdas, List representations, Let bindings, Conditionals and definitions which combine to implement
+  There are some primitive types (such as Atoms, Closures, Forward references, Python InterOp, etc) which evaluate into simple terms, and some language features like Symbols, Quotes, Lambdas, List representations, Let bindings, Conditionals and definitions which combine to allow complex computation to be realized.

 * **REPL** - a simple read/evaluate/print loop, which features a simplified formatter and rudimentary exception reporting.